lvdatri1/ha-exp-prj/nextjs-app/PRISMA_MIGRATION.md

 - Same function names and parameters
 - Same return data structures (camelCase → snake_case mapping)
 - Only difference: all functions are now async (return Promises)
+- Some routes apply a response normalization layer (booleans → numeric) temporarily.

 This ensures minimal code changes in the rest of the application.